UofUMetabolomicsCore/QSRR_Automator/README.md

 QSRR Automater will open a GUI which should hopefully be relatively self-explanatory.

-For further details on the various GUI elements, settings, and outputs please read QSRR Automator Instruction Manual.docx, provided along with the other files.
+For further details on the various GUI elements, settings, and outputs please read "QSRR Automator Instruction Manual.docx", provided along with the other files.